 Regents chemistry may be used as a course in a three course science sequence and includes lab requirements to be completed prior to taking the Chemistry Regents' exam.
-General areas of study include:

 - 1. Matter and Energy

 - 2. Phases of Matter

 - 3. Formulas and Equations

 - 4. Atomic Structure and Bonding

 - 5. Solutions

 - 6. Kinetics and Equilibrium

 - 7. Acids, Bases and Salts

 - 8. Organic and Nuclear Chemistry